-In fact, cooking your own meals makes you healthier, it can help you lose weight and it can even help you live longer.
-This is because when people prepare their own meals, they’re more conscious of what goes into it, opting for less processed and sugar ingredients in favor of more natural and nutritious options.
+In fact, cooking your own meals makes you healthier, it can help you lose weight, and it can even help you live longer.
+This is because when people prepare their own meals, they’re more conscious of what goes into it, opting for less processed and sugary ingredients in favor of more natural and nutritious options.

-If you’re not sure where to start, here are healthy recipes you can try to master.
+If you’re not sure where to start, here are some healthy recipes you can try to master.

 3. Pick up gardening